MicrosoftDocs/playfab-docs/playfab-docs/roadmap/index.md

 **_Monetization and User Generated Content_**

 These services will begin to move from private to public preview in the first half of 2020.
 Monetization provides redemption, wallet and inventory capabilities while UGC provides a highly scalable catalog plus content moderation, ratings and reviews.
 These services are used to power the Minecraft Marketplace and the Mixer Sparks system supporting millions of transactions and the consumption of user generated content at scale.
-You can watch a video presentation on Minecraft use [here](https://www.youtube.com/watch?v=L7VoxGb1oYw).
+The LiveOps Masterclass with Minecraft [video](https://www.youtube.com/watch?v=L7VoxGb1oYw) gives a good overview.

 ***